aniketmaurya28/Excel-Dashboard/README.md

 - Line charts:
                 - Comparing Segment-wise sales and profit
-                - Quantity-wise product sold by Cub-Category
+                - Quantity-wise product sold by Sub-Category

 - Slicers: For Category, Segment and Region